linxlib/fw_service/README.md

 # fw_service
-run fw or other http program as system service
+run fw or other http program as system service inline